-Power and Water successfully installs and operates Katherine Water Treatment Plant07 November 2017
+Power and Water installs and operates Katherine Water Treatment Plant07 November 2017

-Power and Water has successfully completed the installation of the new Emerging Compounds Treatment Technologies (ECT2) water treatment plant supplied by the Department of Defence to help protect Katherine’s drinking water supply.
+Power and Water completed the installation of the new Emerging Compounds Treatment Technologies (ECT2) water treatment plant supplied by the Department of Defence to help protect Katherine’s drinking water supply.

 The plant is now operating and removing PFAS from Katherine’s ground-water supply.
 It is producing 12.5 litres per second of high quality drinking water with undetectable levels of PFAS.